dancixx/stochastic-rs/README.md

 ## Acknowledgments

-We would like to thank all the contributors and the open-source community for their invaluable support.
+I would like to thank all the contributors and the open-source community for their invaluable support.

 ---